SuessLabs/Lite.StateMachine/readme.md

 Created by: Damian Suess<br />
 Date: 2022-06-07<br />

 Flexible lightweight finite state machine (FSM) for .NET, supporting shared context for passing parameters, composite (sub) states, command states, lazy-loading and thread safe.
-Cross-platform and optimized for speed for use in enterprise, robotic/industrial systems, and even tiny (mobile) applications.
+The library is AOT friendly, cross-platform and optimized for speed for use in enterprise, robotic/industrial systems, and even tiny (mobile) applications.

 The Lite State Machine is designed for vertical scaling.
 Meaning, it can be used for the most basic (tiny) system and beyond medical-grade robotics systems.